DevonCash/corvallis-music-collective/app-modules/finance/README.md

 ### Financial Security
 - Secure handling of sensitive financial information
-- Proper encryption of payment data
+- Proper encryption of financial data
 - Compliance with financial data protection regulations

-### Financial Accessibility
-- Ensuring financial processes are accessible to all users
-- Providing multiple payment options for different needs
-- Creating flexible payment plans for those with financial constraints

 ## Conclusion

-The Finance module transforms the existing Payments module into a comprehensive financial management system that supports the organization's mission and operations.
+The Finance module provides a comprehensive financial management system that supports the organization's mission and operations.
 By providing tools for tracking, managing, and reporting on all financial aspects, it creates greater transparency, improves decision-making, and ensures sustainable resource management.
 This approach aligns with the organization's non-profit mission by focusing on responsible stewardship of community resources while maintaining appropriate transparency and accountability.
-The result is a financial system that not only handles transactions but truly supports the organization's long-term sustainability and impact.
+The Finance module works in tandem with the Commerce module, which handles all customer-facing transactions, to create a complete financial ecosystem for the organization.